shardullavekar/peachdocumentation/docs/index.md

-# Getting Started
+# Getting Started with Devsupport AI

-At Peach Payments, we are committed to offer a seamless integration experience to our developers.
+At Peach Payments, we are committed to offer a seamless integration experience to help you build great products easily.

 We are happy to launch Devsupport AI - a bot programmer that integrates our Android SDK with your code in few minutes.